girishpadia/file-crypt-web/README.md

 ##Apache user should should be owner of "php-aes" folder.

-##The application uses AES-256 algorithm to encrypt/decrypt file.
-The PHP implementation
+##Algorith Used
-  of encryption/decryption has been downloaded from
+  The application uses AES-256 algorithm to encrypt/decrypt file.
+The PHP implementation of encryption/decryption has been downloaded from

   https://www.aescrypt.com/